zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

   depth,
   direction,
   CASE direction
     WHEN 'anchor'     THEN 0
     WHEN 'ancestor'   THEN 1
     WHEN 'descendant' THEN 2
     ELSE 3
-  END AS dir_rank
-FROM ancestors
+  END AS dir_rank      -- numeric ordering to ensure anchor appears before ancestors/descendants at the same ts FROM ancestors

 UNION ALL